Persecution of Jehovah's Witnesses: Russia

 On April 20, 2017, The Supreme Court of Russia issued a verdict upholding the claim from the country's Justice Ministry that Jehovah's Witnesses' activity violated laws on "extremism".
 The ruling liquidated the group's Russian headquarters in Saint Petersburg and all of its 395 local religious organizations, banning their activity and ordering their property to be seized by the state.
 According to the human rights organization Forum 18, this is the first time a court has ruled a registered national centralized religious organization as "extremist".
 Many countries and international organizations have spoken out against Russia's religious abuses of Jehovah's Witnesses.
 Leaders of various denominations have also spoken out against Russia's decision to ban the denomination.
 An article in Newsweek stated, "Russia's decision to ban Jehovah's Witnesses in the country shows the 'paranoia' of Vladimir Putin's government, according to the chair of the United States Commission on International Religious Freedom (USCIRF)."
 The United States Holocaust Memorial Museum also expressed deep concern over Russia's treatment of Jehovah's Witnesses.

 In May 2017, armed Federal Security Services (FSB) officers arrested Dennis Christensen, a 46-year-old Danish citizen, at a hall in Oryol on charges related to extremism.
 On February 6, 2019, he was found guilty and sentenced to six years in prison.

+A 2019 arrest in Surgut of a Jehovah's Witness has been alleged to involve torture.

-On February 24, 2021, a Russian court in the Republic of Khakassia sentenced 69-year-old Valentina Baranovskaya to two years in prison for taking part in religious activities that have been banned in Russia.
+In February 2021, a Russian court in the Republic of Khakassia sentenced 69-year-old Valentina Baranovskaya to two years in prison for taking part in religious activities that have been banned in Russia.
 She is the first female member of the denomination to be imprisoned in Russia since their activities were banned in 2017.
 Her 46-year-old son Roman Baranovsky was also sentenced to six years in prison.
 According to the Watch Tower Society, the Supreme Court denied their appeal on May 24, 2021, and added restrictions to be imposed on them after their release.
 Commenting on the sentence, the USCIRF tweeted that the sentencing of an elderly woman in poor health marks a "new low in Russia's brutal campaign against religious freedom."

-In at least two instances, arrests have involved torture: in Surgut in 2019, and in Irkutsk (by OMON officers) in 2021.

-On October 6, 2022, three Jehovah's Witnesses were sentenced to six years in prison in Sevastopol, a city that belongs to a part of Ukraine annexed by Russia.
+In October 2022, three Jehovah's Witnesses were sentenced to six years in prison in Sevastopol after the Ukrainian city was annexed by Russia in 2014.
 Although the denomination's activities are legal in Ukraine, the decision was made by "a Moscow-imposed court" that found them guilty of organizing activities for Jehovah's Witnesses.